xyproto/algernon/README.md

 * `DenyHandler(function)` provide a lua function that will be used as the permission denied handler.
 * `ServerInfo() -> string` return a string with various server information.
 * `SetDebug(bool)` enables or disables debug mode, where debug information is exposed to the client.
+* `LogTo(string) -> bool` log to the given filename.
+If the filename is an empty string, log to stderr.
+Returns true if successful.

 Releases